Chaithanya013/Safe_Code_Executor/readme.md

 The Safe Code Executor includes a built‑in **web interface** designed to look and feel like a lightweight version of **Visual Studio Code**.
 This UI allows you to type, run, and clear code easily without needing to use cURL commands.

-This section explains how the UI works, how to interact with it, and includes screenshot placeholders for documentation.

 ---

 ![Web UI Overview](https://github.com/Chaithanya013/Safe_Code_Executor/blob/882e774a37663232e0cf87694c8c0e1619b11c88/screenshots/Web%20UI%20Overview.png)